 This is an example of a drawing produced by one of our participants, Malia.
 It is titled "The Cultural Barriers" and it depicts bridging the different parts of her identities.

 This graphic represents the ways in which newcomer youth experience school integration.

-Creating Supportive Relationships in your Schools
+Creating Supportive Counselling Relationships

 BUILDING RELATIONSHIPS